futureaiitofficial/infoctor/README.md

 ## 10. Deployment and Scalability

-- SaaS deployment model with multi-tenant architecture
+- SaaS deployment model with hybrid multi-tenant architecture
-- Cloud-native deployment on multiple cloud platforms (AWS, Azure, Indian cloud services)
-- Containerization with Docker for consistency across environments
+- Automated provisioning for new tenant onboarding
-- Kubernetes for container orchestration and auto-scaling
+- Kubernetes-based container orchestration and auto-scaling
+- Database sharding for improved performance at scale
 - Multi-region deployment for high availability and disaster recovery
 - Content Delivery Network (CDN) for optimized global access
 - Elastic scaling to handle varying loads across tenants
-- Database sharding for improved performance at scale
 - Caching strategies using Redis for frequently accessed data
 - Support for on-premises deployment for healthcare organizations with strict data locality requirements
 - Hybrid cloud options for flexible data storage and processing
 - Tenant-specific resource allocation and scaling
-- Containerized deployment using Docker for consistency across environments
-- Kubernetes for container orchestration and auto-scaling
-- Helm charts for managing Kubernetes applications
-- Horizontal pod autoscaling based on CPU and memory metrics
-- Stateful sets for managing stateful applications like PostgreSQL
-- Persistent volumes for data storage
-- Rolling updates and blue-green deployments for zero-downtime updates
-- Multi-region deployment using Kubernetes federation
-- Prometheus and Grafana for monitoring containerized applications

 ## 11. Development Plan

 ### 11.1 Phase 1: Core EHR Development and SaaS Infrastructure (6 months)
-- Set up Docker development environment and create base images
-- Containerize core microservices and PostgreSQL database
-- Implement basic Kubernetes deployment for development and staging environments
 - Develop basic EHR functionalities with multi-tenant support
 - Implement patient management and clinical documentation
 - Create fundamental inpatient and outpatient modules